vanruby/canada/README.md

 Yes.

-## What about performacne?
+## What about performance?

-We tuned the gem's performacne so that it's inline with everything else in Canada.
+We hand-tuned the gem's performance to keep it in line with everything else in Canada.

 ## Installation